BE-4

 The BE-4 (Blue Engine 4) is a liquid rocket engine developed by Blue Origin.
 It uses liquefied methane fuel and operates on an oxygen-rich staged combustion cycle.
-The BE-4 produces 550000 lbf of thrust at sea level.
+The BE-4 produces 640000 lbf of thrust at sea level.

-Development of the BE-4 was funded through a combination of private investment and public contracts.
+Development of the BE-4 was funded through a combination of private investments and public contracts.

-Although initially intended solely for use on Blue Origin's proprietary launch vehicle, the New Glenn, the engine was also selected in 2014 by United Launch Alliance (ULA) for its Vulcan Centaur rocket, which replaces the Atlas V. ULA finalized the BE-4 as its choice in September 2018.
+Although initially intended solely for use on Blue Origin's proprietary launch vehicle, the New Glenn, the engine was also selected in 2014 by United Launch Alliance (ULA) for its Vulcan Centaur rocket, which replaces the Atlas V and Delta IV.
+ULA finalized the BE-4 as its choice in September 2018.

-The BE-4 made its first flight aboard the Vulcan Centaur rocket on 8 January 2024.
-It later launched on New Glenn for the first time on 16 January 2025.
+The BE-4 made its first flight aboard the Vulcan Centaur rocket on January 8, 2024.
+It was later launched on New Glenn for the first time on January 16, 2025.